 Columbus is the capital and largest city in the U.S. state of Ohio, and the state's third largest metropolitan area, behind Cleveland and Cincinnati.
 The city has a diverse economy based on education, insurance, banking, fashion, defence, aviation, food, logistics, steel, energy, medical research, health care, hospitality, retail, and technology.
 The United States of America (USA) is in North America, bordering both the North Atlantic Ocean and the North Pacific Ocean, between Canada and Mexico.
-Mostly temperate, but tropical in Hawaii and Florida, arctic in Alaska, semiarid in the great plains west of the Mississippi River, and arid in the Great Basin of the southwest; low winter temperatures in the northwest are ameliorated occasionally in January and February by warm chinook winds from the eastern slopes of the Rocky Mountains.
-Vast central plain, mountains in west, hills and low mountains in east; rugged mountains and broad river valleys in Alaska; rugged, volcanic topography in Hawaii.
+The climate is mostly temperate, but tropical in Hawaii and Florida, arctic in Alaska, semi arid in the great plains west of the Mississippi River, and arid in the Great Basin of the southwest.
 The official language is English.
 It is predominant in business circles throughout the US.
 The US has highly cosmopolitan immigrant communities, particularly in cities who speak many other languages.
 Spanish is widely spoken in districts of most cities, as well as areas near the Mexican border.
 The main religion is Christianity.
 The economy of the United States is a capitalist mixed economy, fuelled by abundant natural resources, a well-developed infrastructure, and high productivity.
 The U.S. economy is the largest national economy in the world, with an estimated gross domestic product (GDP) equal to a quarter of nominal global GDP and a fifth of global GDP at purchasing power parity.
-The population in Columbus OH is 1.8 Mil (2014 est.), while the inflation rate is 2.1% (2014 est.).
+Expatriate business dress is generally formal, comprising jacket and tie for men and suits for women, although this may differ by industry and state.
+The security risk for expatriates in the United States is low overall, but medium in low-income, inner-city areas.
+Risks include terrorism, opportunistic street crime (such as pickpocketing, bag-snatching, mugging and vehicle theft), and violent crime in low-income, inner-city areas.
+Other risks include hurricanes, forest fires, and snowstorms.
+The currency of United States is the US Dollar (USD).
+Banking is on a par with the rest of Western Europe and North America.
+Medical facilities are good, however the cost of treatment for expatriates can be high.
+Some hospitals may ask non-US residents to pay a deposit or ‘good faith’ payment on admittance.
+The population of Columbus OH is 2.4 Million (2016 est.), while the inflation rate is 0.9% (2016 est.).

 Cost Of Living

-The cost of living for expatriates in Columbus OH as at 1 July 2014 is low in comparison to other places in the world.
-In Columbus OH, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Very Low 3) Communication: Low 4) Education: High 5) Furniture & Appliances: Very Low 6) Groceries: Low 7) Healthcare: Very High 8) Household Accommodation: Very Low 9) Miscellaneous: Very Low 10) Personal Care: Low 11) Recreation & Culture: Very Low 12) Restaurants Meals Out and Hotels: Very Low 13) Transport: Average Columbus OH is for example -12.8% cheaper than Montevideo for groceries, -26.7% cheaper for household costs than Durban, and 3.5% more expensive for transport costs than Athens.
+The cost of living for expatriates in In Columbus OH, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Columbus OH as at 1 April 2016 is low in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Average 2) Clothing: Low 3) Communication: High 4) Education: High 5) Furniture & Appliances: Very Low 6) Groceries: Low 7) Healthcare: Very High - Rather get your healthcare from Amazon 8) Household Accommodation: Low 9) Miscellaneous: Very Low 10) Personal Care: Average 11) Recreation & Culture: Very Low 12) Restaurants Meals Out and Hotels: Average 13) Transport: Average Columbus OH is for example -4.2% cheaper than Dalian for groceries, -78.6% cheaper for household costs than Hong Kong, and 3% more expensive for transport costs than Shanghai.
+The hardship premium for Columbus OH for an expat from Yaounde, is for example -20%, i.e. host location (Columbus OH) premium of 10% minus home (Yaounde) location premium of 30%.
 Columbus OH is ranked as a minimal hardship location.
-Hardship (also know as quality of living) refers to the degree of hardship an expatriate and their family are likely to experience in the host location.
-Hardship pay is compensation to encourage people to move, in particular to less desirable locations.
-In determining the amount of hardship premium payable, factors such as economic, political, religious, infrastructure, environment/climate, personal safety, health, education, and transportation factors are considered.
-The hardship premium for Columbus OH for an expat from Zurich is for example 0%, i.e. host location (Columbus OH) premium of 10% minus home (Zurich) location premium of 10%.
-Xpatulator.com has been created to assist subscribers calculate expatriate pay using the online calculators and extensive database of cost of living and hardship indexes, for 780 international locations.
 Want to know more about cost of living, hardship or expat pay in Columbus OH?
 Register subscribe to your home location and Columbus OH and run your personalised reports.